cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 demand) ways to do this.
 Here are some of them I've seen people suggest over the years with some assessments:

-1. **fsfreeze**: If you really need a process in a disk I/O related D state, this is how I would go about it.
-In its simplest form, all you need to do is `mkfs` a supported filesystem in a file, mount it to a loop device, call `fsfreeze -f` on the filesystem, and then try to do some I/O. This approach is highly reliable and can be easily activated and deactivated, but the setup involved is significantly more burdensome than the `vfork` option, which is mostly standalone.
-This also requires elevated privileges, whereas the `vfork` approach does not.
-2. **Dropping NFS traffic**: It seems this is the tool that a lot of people reach for, maybe because it's so reliable at producing D states during normal operation ;-) However, this requires quite a bit of setup, and it's not very reliable since it depends a lot on client and server configuration what will really happen and for how long.
+1. **Dropping NFS traffic**: It seems this is the tool that a lot of people reach for, maybe because it's so reliable at producing D states during normal operation ;-) The basic premise involves running an NFS client and server on a single host, and then using iptables or BPF to drop packets on demand.
+However, this requires quite a bit of setup, and it's not very reliable since it depends a lot on client and server configuration what will really happen and for how long.
-3. **set_current_state(TASK_UNINTERRUPTIBLE)**: Of course, one can also just write a kernel module to do whatever one wants.
+2. **set_current_state(TASK_UNINTERRUPTIBLE)**: Of course, one can also just write a kernel module to do whatever one wants.
 This is easily the most complicated option to maintain long term, especially in a testing pipeline.
    It requires elevated privileges, and you have the extra bonus of potentially screwing up scheduling entirely depending on how you go about it.

-All in all, the simplicity and flexibility of the vfork approach make it ideal for most use cases.
-It doesn't require complex setup, is easily controllable and reliable, can easily be modified to be suitable for different testing conditions, and it's generally fairly self contained.
+All in all, the simplicity and flexibility of the `vfork` and `fsfreeze` approaches make them ideal for most use cases.
+They don't require complex setup, are easily controllable and reliable, can easily be modified to be suitable for different testing conditions.

 Many thanks to [Johannes](https://github.com/hnaz), [Matthew][], [Sam](https://samwho.dev/), and [Javier](https://hondu.co/) for reviewing this